Fauna of Canada: Amphibians

-Canada has forty-three types of amphibian, including salamanders as well as frogs and toads.
+Canada has 47 species of amphibian, including salamanders as well as frogs and toads.
+Amphibians are the only group in the Wild Species 2020 report for which every species could be assigned a conservation rank, reflecting an unusually complete state of knowledge.

 Canada's salamanders are found in all ten provinces, but none live in the three northern territories.
 Notable salamanders of Canada include the common spotted salamander of eastern Canada and the rare pacific giant salamander of British Columbia's coastal rainforest.

 Frogs and toads are found in every region of Canada, though more are found in the south.
 Canada is home to five families of frogs and toads, including the true frogs, true toads, and tree frogs, which are found in every province and territory (except Nunavut, which only has true frogs), the spadefoots, which are found in the prairie provinces, and the tailed frog, which is found only in British Columbia.